 Critical Thinking Essentials Immersive Learning Series

-‘Recognizing Bias’ is part of the ‘Critical Thinking Essentials’ learning series, which provides an immersive learning experience for the workforce to further develop their critical thinking ability, including to think clearly, understand logical connections, and question assumptions.
+‘Recognizing Biases’ is part of the ‘Critical Thinking Essentials’ learning series, which provides an immersive learning experience for the workforce to further develop their critical thinking ability, including to think clearly, understand logical connections, and question assumptions.
 Powered by Talespin’s CoPilot soft skills training platform, learners experience higher levels of engagement, leading to increased knowledge retention, greater confidence in their abilities to be successful in the areas learned, and greater commitment to implement in practice what they learned during the experience.

 The Benefits of Immersive Learning